timothyqiu/gdfxr/README.md

 You can use sfxr sound files like regular audio files in Godot and edit sound files like in the original sfxr.

+> 🚧 Checkout the [godot-4](https://github.com/timothyqiu/gdfxr/tree/godot-4) branch if you want to use this plugin in Godot 4.

 ## Installation

 This is a regular plugin for Godot.
 To install, download the ZIP archive, extract it, and move the